-In 1972, the Chief of the Defence Staff directed that, where appropriate, selected candidates for the University Training Programme - Officers (UTPO) and the University Training Programme - Men (UTPM) would be sent to a Canadian Military College as undergraduates.
+In 1972, the Chief of the Defence Staff directed that, where appropriate, selected candidates for the University Training Plan - Officers (UTPO) [now the Initial Baccalaureate Degree Programme (IBDP)] and the University Training Programme - Men (UTPM) [now University Training Commissioned Members (UTPNCM)] would be sent to a Canadian Military College as undergraduates.
 To accommodate these students, whose overall obligations would be different from those of other RMC Officer Cadets, the Canadian Forces Military College (CFMC) was established as an Academic Division and Constituent College of RMC under the jurisdiction of the Senate, Faculty Council, and Faculty Board of RMC.
 The first CFMC students enrolled at the beginning of the 1973-74 academic year.